shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

 C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat
 ```

-Back to python again.
+Getting back to Python set up again.
 The _trick_ to getting access and live, real-time neural net manipulation was using the CuPy library.
 I followed the instructions [here](https://docs.cupy.dev/en/stable/install.html) for the version of CUDA I have installed.
 The two additional libraries I used were [cuTENSOR](https://developer.nvidia.com/cutensor) and [cuDNN](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
-Both may require creating a Nvidia developer account.
+Both may require creating an Nvidia developer account.

 Before getting much further, let's check our system paths and variables.
 In the first image, at the top, check the PYTHONPATH variable points to where python is installed.
 At the bottom, check CUDA_HOME, CUDA_PATH, and NVTOOLSEXT_PATH to point correctly.